 - For Unsurveyed Area that does not contain any depth data or bathymetry, it is not required to encode a Quality of Bathymetric Data feature that covers the area. - If the attribute technique of vertical measurement is required, it must be encoded on either the meta feature Quality of Survey (see clause 3.10) or on individual geo features (for example Sounding). - When the Quality of Bathymetric Data surface contains data from only one survey, the date of survey must be specified using the complex attribute survey date range, sub-attribute date end.
-When the Quality of Bathymetric Data surface contains data from two or more surveys, the date of the most recent and the oldest survey must be specified using the complex attribute survey date range. - Quality of Bathymetric Data areas must not be encoded over land. - horizontal position uncertainty on the Quality of Bathymetric Data applies to bathymetric data situated within the surface, while quality of horizontal measurement or horizontal position uncertainty on the associated spatial types qualifies the location of the Quality of Bathymetric Data feature itself. - Meta features Quality of Bathymetric Data and Quality of Non-Bathymetric Data may overlap. - Additional quality information may be given using the meta feature Quality of Survey.
+When the Quality of Bathymetric Data surface contains data from two or more surveys, the date of the most recent and the oldest survey must be specified using the complex attribute survey date range. - Quality of Bathymetric Data areas must not be encoded over land. - spatial accuracy (horizontal position uncertainty) on the Quality of Bathymetric Data applies to bathymetric data situated within the surface, while quality of horizontal measurement or horizontal position uncertainty on the associated spatial types using the association Spatial Association (see clause 24.5) qualifies the location of the Quality of Bathymetric Data feature itself. - Meta features Quality of Bathymetric Data and Quality of Non-Bathymetric Data may overlap. - Additional quality information may be given using the meta feature Quality of Survey.